RodentDataAnalytics/mwm-ml-gen/README.md

 • *Segment Overlap:* overlap of the segments.

-**Segmentation:**
-If all the above inputs are given (validation is performed and in case of error appropriate errormessage appears to the user), the program loads the trajectory data, computes the specified features (see features) and performs the segmentation process.
-All the results are stored inside a .mat file.
+• *Segmentation Button:* If all the above inputs are given (validation is performed and in case of error appropriate error messages appear to the user), the program loads the trajectory data, performs the segmentation process and computes the features of the trajectories and the trajectories' segments.
+All the results are stored inside a MAT file (segmentation_configs) which is saved in the speficied output path.

-**Save Settings:**
-Saves the above settings into a .mat file.

-**Load Settings:**
-Loads the above settings from a .mat file.

 **Labelling and Classification:**

-• *Labels:* must point to a csv file which contains labelled segments (see browse_trajectories.m, **Save Labels** button).
-Three of these files are provided inside the data\mwm_peripubertal_stress\ folder and they are:
-(a) segment_labels_250_90.csv (b) segment_labels_250_70.csv (c) segment_labels_300_70.csv.
+• *Labels:* requires a CSV file which contains labelled segments (see browse_trajectories.m, **Save Labels** button).
+Three of these files are provided inside the .\import\original_data\mwm_peripubertal_stress\ folder, (a) segment_labels_250_90.csv (b) segment_labels_250_70.csv (c) segment_labels_300_70.csv.

-• *Segment Configurations:* must point to the .mat file generated from the segmentation process.
+• *Segment Configurations:* requires a MAT file generated from the segmentation process.

 • *Number of Clusters:* number of clusters that will be used during the first clustering stage.

+• *Classify Button:* If all the above inputs are given (validation is performed and in case of error appropriate error messages appear to the user), the program performs classification of the segments.
+The classification results are stored inside a MAT file (classification_configs) which is saved in the speficied output path.

+**Results:**

+• *Published Results:* accepts 1-3 as an input and it is used to generate the original published results (refer to http://www.nature.com/articles/srep14562).
+In order to generate the results of the original code use the option 3.
+The generated MAT files and figures are saved inside the generated .\cache folder.

+• *Animal Metrics:* requires a segmentation_configs object and visualize the trajectory metrics of the animal groups over all the trials.
+It can visualize up to two animal groups specified by the user (examples: 2 or 2,3).
+Note if the data contain no animal groups then the animal group is not required to be specified.

+• *Class Performance:* requires a segmentation_configs object and generates three figures indicating the impact of the number of clusters on the clustering performance for a set of N computed segments: Figure1 - Percentage of classification errors.
+Figure2 - Percentage of segments belonging to clusters that could not be mapped unambiguously to a single class.
+Figure3 - Percentage of the full swimming paths that are covered by at least one segment of a known class.
+It may be used in order to find the optimal numbers of clusters for the classification procedure.

+• *Strategies:* requires a segmentation_configs and a classification_configs objects in order to compute the average segment lengths for each strategy adopted by one or two groups (specified by the user, same as **Animal Metrics**) of N animals for a set of M trials.
+The generated plots show the average length in meters that the animals spent in one strategy during each trial.

+• *Transitions:* requires a segmentation_configs and a classification_configs objects in order to compute and present the number of transitions between strategies for one or two groups (specified by the user, same as **Animal Metrics**) of N animals.

+• *Trans Probabilities:* requires a segmentation_configs and a classification_configs objects in order to compute and present the transition probabilities of strategies within all the trials for one or two groups (specified by the user, same as **Animal Metrics**) of N animals.
+Rows and columns indicate the starting and ending strategies respectively.
+Row values are normalised.

+• *Confusion Matrix:* requires a segmentation_configs and a classification_configs objects in order to computes the confusion matrix for the classification of segments.
+Values are the total number of missclassifications for a 10-fold cross-validation of the clustering algorithm.

 **Browse Trajectories:**

 Loads the browse_trajectories gui.

+**Exit:**

+Exits the GUI

 ### browse_trajectories.m
 ![BROWSE](browse_trajectories.jpg?raw=true "BROWSE")